Senior Lecturer MA Education

 I began my career in education when I undertook a BA (QTS) in Primary Education at the University of Sunderland between 2007-2011 and won the Langham award for outstanding academic contribution with my thesis.
 I then completed an MPhil with Distinction from the University of Cambridge in 2012 and went on to receive full ESRC funding for my PhD in Education, completed through the University of York in 2015.

-I have published a range of papers on my research into the role of TAs, have been the sole author of the Mayor of London’s London Curriculum programme for primary schools since 2015 and have authored a range of professional development materials for Teaching Assistants through my work with Inclusive Classrooms.
+I have published a range of papers on my research into the role of TAs, was the sole author of the Mayor of London’s London Curriculum programme for primary schools 2015-2018 and have authored a range of professional development materials for Teaching Assistants through my work with Inclusive Classrooms.

 Teaching and supervision